ginobilinie/codeBook/README.md

 172. wordBreak_path.cpp: same as 171, but it asks us to output all the possible results.
 The current version is actually correct, but may TLE in some cases.

 173. hasCycle.cpp: using unordered_map to record the node is visited or not.
+I also write a double-single skip method which doesn't need extra space in hasCycle_doubleSkip.cpp.

 # old
 for fun, forever